 People who share sex toys should use condoms with them, and change the condom between recipients, according to Laniakea, because it is not clear how best to clean the toys.

-What should I do if I have been exposed to someone with monkeypox?
-If I am diagnosed with monkeypox, how long must I wait before resuming sexual activity?
+What should I do if I have been exposed to someone with mpox?
+If I am diagnosed with mpox, how long must I wait before resuming sexual activity?

-Does a childhood smallpox vaccination protect against monkeypox?
+Does a childhood smallpox vaccination protect against mpox?

 Regardless, routine smallpox vaccination was halted in the United States in 1971 as the number of smallpox cases dwindled globally.
 Some people without access to their childhood vaccination records rely on the presence of the distinctive scar on their upper arm to infer whether they have received a smallpox vaccination.
 But the scars can be difficult to see.
 They are also similar to another scar left by a vaccine called BCG that protects against tuberculosis.
 This vaccine is still administered routinely to babies in many countries outside the U.S., including Mexico, and the scar can be confused with the scar from the smallpox vaccine.
 If you were born in the U.S. and are younger than 50, it is unlikely that you received a smallpox vaccination as a child.

 Will people vaccinated with Jynneos or ACAM2000 need a booster shot?

 Recipients of either vaccine will likely need a booster after a few years to receive ongoing protection.
 If you’re in a high-risk group, it’s unwise to depend on a childhood smallpox vaccination to protect against mpox during the current outbreak.